 That’s it!
 For each Windows 8 computer you set as trusted, it will be listed under your trusted devices.

-So make sure you designate your Windows 8 computer as a Trusted PC, if you haven’t already done so.
+So make sure you designate your Windows 8 computer as a Trusted PC, if you haven’t already done so and remember to Verify your identity on this PC.